Aiko-IT-Systems/DisCatSharp/README.md

 - Full support for onboarding
 - Support for default select menu values (THANKS MAISY FOR ADDING IT TO DISCORD)
 - DisCatSharp can now check for new releases, including for extensions
+- Support for recurring scheduled events

 ## Breaking

 - Lavalink V4 implementation.
 Read more [here](https://docs.dcs.aitsys.dev/articles/modules/audio/lavalink_v4/intro)
 - Dropped support for .NET 6
 - Removed previously deprecated fields and methods
+- The caching system is under rework
+- Audit logs is under rework

 ----